I CAN INFLUENCE OTHERS

 Others can experience 9s as indecisive, overly agreeable, scattered, unclear

 MANIPULATE / create CONFLICT by: “checking out”, passive-aggressive resistance, shirking responsibility, barely talking at all, use one-word answers or talk with an air of resignation

-BLOCK others by: withdrawal, rather than staying engaged / connected
+BLOCK others by: withdrawing, rather than staying engaged / connected

 CONFLICT style: clueless, occasionally explosive, pacifying, passive-aggressive, sleepy, stubborn, unaffected.